 The compressor and drive motor contactors are mounted inside the electrical box behind the header panel.
-There is one contactor for the compressor and a contactor for each drive motor.
+There is a contactor for the compressor and a contactor for the drive motor.

 The IntelliTec control sends electronic signals to trigger the contactors.
-Separate signals are used to control each drive motor contactor and the compressor contactor.
 The signals to the contactors are staggered, so the drive motor will always start and stop three seconds before the compressor.
 By staggering the starting and stopping of the drive motor, maximum starting torque is available and voltage spikes are reduced.